creativescala/creative-scala/book/src/pages/recursion/natural-numbers.md

 ## Structural Recursion

-Now onto structural recursion.
+Now on to structural recursion.
 The structural recursion pattern for the natural numbers gives us two things:

 - a reusable code skeleton for processing any natural number; and
 - the guarantee that we can use this skeleton to implement *any* computation on natural numbers.